akaszynski/resume/README.md

 Resumes generated using LaTeX and combined with ``pdftx``.
 The reasoning behind combining two resumes is I wasn't satisfied with a single page resume, nor was I happy with just a detailed (perhaps too detailed) resume.
-Combining these seems like the best option so employees can get a clear overview on a single page, but can dive deeper into my background if they're interested without getting overwhelmed upfront.
+Combining these seems like the best option so employers can get a clear overview on a single page, but can dive deeper into my background if they're interested without getting overwhelmed upfront.